 As Spain's capital and largest city, Madrid is steeped in cultural and artistic heritage, offering a vast array of things to do and sights to see.

-Enjoy the charming city with a full day tour that include visit to Royal Palace, Plazas Espana and Sol and Gran Via street, explore the Old Quarter, Debod temple, Paseo de la Castellano and much more.
+Enjoy the charming city with a full day tour that includes a visit to Royal Palace, Plazas Espana and Sol and Gran Via street, explore the Old Quarter, Debod temple, Paseo de la Castellano and much more.

-Of course, you'll have a plenty of free time to explore both Madrid on your own.
+Of course, you'll have plenty of free time to explore both Madrid on your own.